MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/applocker-csp.md

 Supported operations are Get, Add, Delete, and Replace.

 <a href="" id="applocker-applicationlaunchrestrictions-grouping-exe-enforcementmode"></a>**AppLocker/ApplicationLaunchRestrictions/_Grouping_/EXE/EnforcementMode**
-The EnforcementMode node for Windows Information Protection (formerly known as Enterprise Data Protection) does not affect the behavior of EnterpriseDataProtection.
+The EnforcementMode node for Windows Information Protection (formerly known as Enterprise Data Protection) doesn't affect the behavior of EnterpriseDataProtection.
 The EDPEnforcementLevel from Policy CSP should be used to enable and disable Windows Information Protection (formerly known as Enterprise Data Protection).

 The data type is a string.